ClinicalTrial-OpenChallenge/CT_Open/README.md

 In general, stronger models should achieve higher weighted accuracy, higher macro-F1, and lower cross-entropy.

 ### How to use it:
-Set the main function as fullow:
+Set the main function as follow:

 ```python
 with open(PATH_TO_BENCHMARK_DATA, 'rb') as f: